navazsayani/brandforgeAi/src/content/blog/ai-logo-design-from-idea-to-icon.md

 An AI-generated logo isn't a shortcut to a generic design.
 It's a shortcut to a *better process*.
 It empowers you to be the creative director of your own brand, using powerful technology to bring your vision to life.

 For small businesses, this is a game-changer.
 It means a professional, memorable brand identity is no longer a luxury—it's your new starting point.
-Try it now at **Brandforge.me**.
+Try it now at [Brandforge.me](/signup).